A Contribution-based Device Selection Scheme in Federated Learning

 Fig.~\ref{fig:2a} shows that that our proposed contribution-based device selection approach achieves a high accuracy, approximately 97\%, while using substantially fewer communication rounds compared to the Greedy and Random Sampling algorithms.
 This is due to the fact that we are strategically selecting device updates based on their contribution in improving the model performance during model aggregation.
-This is further supported by Table~\ref{tab:exec cost}, where we present a comparative analysis on the execution time cost $t^{\textrm{exec}}$ in achieving around $80\%$ of the target model accuracy and the required number of communication rounds.
+This is further supported by Table~\ref{tab:exec cost}, where we present a comparative analysis on the execution time cost $t^{\textrm{exec}}$ in achieving around $80\%$ of the target device-level model accuracy and the required number of communication rounds.
+We note a relaxed threshold accuracy allows a larger set of participating devices, and thus, leads better generalization during model training.
 In all cases, we see CDS demonstrates better and stable performance than these baselines, and a competitive model accuracy as compared with FedFomo.
 Similar observations pertain to the training loss of different sampling strategies, as shown in Fig.~\ref{fig:2b}.
-In Fig.~\ref{fig:2c}, we evaluate and compare the average device-level performance, i.e., personalization of the trained model.
+In Fig.~\ref{fig:2c}, we evaluate and compare the average device-level performance as the performance of the trained model on their local test dataset.
 Interestingly, we see that CDS provides improvement in the device-level performance: $6.54\%$ and $4.78\%$ higher than Greedy method and Random sampling, respectively, as well as $2.54\%$ compared to FedFomo.
-This is due to the appropriateness of the local updates that are aggregate in the model following the contributions of the selected devices.
+This is due to the appropriateness of the local updates that are aggregate in the model following the contributions of the selected devices in every global round.
 Furthermore, Random Sampling shows better performance in terms of personalization compared to the Greedy.
 This is reasonable as it explores the available devices to improve personalization, while the Greedy approach focuses only on improving the performance of the global model.